How to claim Onward Supply Relief (OSR) if you import goods from outside the EU for onward supply to a country in the EU.

 2.1 Who’s eligible to use OSR

-A UK VAT-registered person who imports goods then:
+A UK VAT-registered person who imports goods then either:

-(a) makes an onward supply of those goods that’s zero-rated in accordance with Regulation 134 of the VAT Regulations 1995 (supplies to persons taxable in another member state), or
+makes an onward supply of those goods that’s zero-rated in accordance with Regulation 134 of the VAT Regulations 1995 (supplies to persons taxable in another member state)

 The zero rating of supplies to persons taxable in another member state is dealt with in VAT and the single market (Notice 725).